Weber–Fechner law

-The Weber–Fechner laws are two related hypotheses in the field of psychophysics, known as Weber's law and Fechner's law.
-Both laws relate to human perception, more specifically the relation between the actual change in a physical stimulus and the perceived change.
+The Weber–Fechner laws are two related scientific laws in the field of psychophysics, known as Weber's law and Fechner's law.
+Both relate to human perception, more specifically the relation between the actual change in a physical stimulus and the perceived change.
 This includes stimuli to all senses: vision, hearing, taste, touch, and smell.

-Weber states that, "the minimum increase of stimulus which will produce a perceptible increase of sensation is proportional to the pre-existent stimulus," while Fechner's law is an inference from Weber's law (with additional assumptions) which states that the intensity of our sensation increases as the logarithm of an increase in energy rather than as rapidly as the increase.
+Ernst Heinrich Weber states that "the minimum increase of stimulus which will produce a perceptible increase of sensation is proportional to the pre-existent stimulus," while Gustav Fechner's law is an inference from Weber's law (with additional assumptions) which states that the intensity of our sensation increases as the logarithm of an increase in energy rather than as rapidly as the increase.

 History and formulation of the laws

 Both Weber's law and Fechner's law were formulated by Gustav Theodor Fechner (1801–1887).
 They were first published in 1860 in the work Elemente der Psychophysik (Elements of Psychophysics).
 This publication was the first work ever in this field, and where Fechner coined the term psychophysics to describe the interdisciplinary study of how humans perceive physical magnitudes.
 He made the claim that "...psycho-physics is an exact doctrine of the relation of function or dependence between body and soul."